dillacorn/deb12-i3-dots/README.md

 If you encounter issues, switch TTYs with CTRL+ALT+F1 to F6.

+# have an nvidia GPU?

+Use [i3 wm](https://github.com/i3/i3) instead till Nvidia is supported.

 # converting sway config to i3?

 I use the ~/.config directory to store i3 and Sway.
 Command to check errors for i3 conversion: